-Welcome to our complete guide to macOS Sierra, in which we outline the best new features in Sierra, detail all the announcements from the macOS Sierra launch event and explain how to update your Mac to Sierra.
-If you'd like to read about next year's update to macOS, read New macOS 10.13 update 2017 release date rumours UK.
+Welcome to our complete guide to macOS Sierra, in which we outline the best new features in the latest version of the Mac operating system and fill you in on which Macs are compatible, and the latest version of macOS Sierra.
+If you'd like to read about the next version of macOS, read New macOS 10.13 update 2017 release date rumours UK.

 Last updated 25 January 2017 with the inclusion of macOS Sierra 10.12.3 and new details of upcoming 10.12.4.

-After the launch event on 7 September, Apple released its new 10.12.1 version, which brings numerous fixes and performance improvements.
-A new feature is its inclusion of pictures taken in Portrait mode on the iPhone 7 Plus.
+After the launch event on 7 September, Apple released macOS Sierra 10.12.1, which brought numerous fixes and performance improvements.
+One new feature was the inclusion of pictures taken in Portrait mode on the iPhone 7 Plus.

-macOS Sierra 10.12.2, which was released in December 2016, aims to improve the stability and performance of all Macs, so those running older versions of macOS are advised to install Sierra.
-There are new desktop wallpapers and emoji icons, and Apple has removed the battery time remaining indicator from MacBooks.
+macOS Sierra 10.12.2, was released in December 2016, with the aim of improving the stability and performance of all Macs, so those running older versions of macOS are advised to install Sierra.
+There were new desktop wallpapers and emoji icons, and Apple removed the battery time remaining indicator from MacBooks.

 macOS Sierra Price: How much will macOS Sierra cost?